 - Conduct an audit of the existing services which includes many of the factors above in its scope.
 This can be done on a per-service or per-contract basis.
 Your audit scope should include as a guideline, the following areas:

 - The Processes and procedures currently used to deliver the service.
-Is there anything here which requires specific or scarce skills?
+Is there anything here that requires specific or scarce skills?
 You’ll need to ensure that these people are included in any knowledge transfer scope or TUPE (staff transfer) obligations

 - What are the existing service targets / SLAs in place, and are these achievable, realistic and appropriate for the new service?

 - Ask the existing Service Provider’s support teams about the services provided today.
-They’ll often know more about the service scope and any activities which have grown embryonically over time.
+They’ll often know more about the service scope and any activities which have grown embryonically over time

-- Ask the users about the service they receive and compare against the existing contract scope.
+- Ask the users about the service they receive and compare it against the existing contract scope.
 What are the critical elements of the service from their perspective?
 Are there any aspects of the service which the users have modified from the agreed contract scope?

 - Review the IT service provider invoices to establish a clear view of what you are paying for.
 This should provide a good basis to better understand the contract scope